grafana/grafana/docs/sources/datasources/elasticsearch/query-editor/index.md

 {{< figure src="/static/img/docs/elasticsearch/elastic-query-editor-10.1.png" max-width="800px" class="docs-image--no-shadow" caption="Elasticsearch query editor" >}}

-Grafana provides a query editor for Elasticsearch's Query DSL language.
+Grafana provides a query editor for Elasticsearch.
+Elasticsearch queries are in Lucene format.
 See [Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html) if you are new to working with Elasticsearch.

 For general documentation on querying data sources in Grafana, see [Query and transform data]({{< relref "../../../panels-visualizations/query-transform-data" >}}).